Boston Repetitive Stress Injury Lawyer

-Repetitive motion injuries are unfortunately very common work-related injuries in Boston.
+Repetitive stress and motion injuries are unfortunately very common work-related injuries in Boston.
 While many workers believe there is nothing they can do but accept these types of injuries as a part of their job, in many cases, they may be entitled to compensation to cover the damages from their injuries.

-Repetitive motion injuries, which are sometimes called repetitive stress injuries or repetitive strain injuries, occur when someone overuses certain body parts in the same type of motion.
+Repetitive stress injuries, which are sometimes called repetitive motion injuries or repetitive strain injuries, occur when someone overuses certain body parts in the same type of motion.
 These injuries are found in muscles, tendons, and nerves of the hands, arms, and sometimes neck as a result of cumulative trauma over time.
 These claims differ from many workers’ compensation claims, which typically involve a sudden onset injury with an obvious impact.

 Sometimes insurers will deny claims on the grounds that an injury is a pre-existing condition.
-However, Massachusetts law states that if a work-related condition combines with a pre-existing medical condition so that the disability or need for treatment is prolonged, the employee may still be entitled to benefits.
-It must be clear that work duties were a major cause of the disability and need for medical treatment.
+However, Massachusetts law states that if a work-related condition combines with a pre-existing medical condition so that the disability or need for treatment is prolonged, the employee may still be entitled to benefits. it must be clear that work duties were a major cause of the disability and need for medical treatment.

-The workers’ compensation system makes it easy for injured employees to receive medical care and return to work quickly without the need to file an expensive and lengthy lawsuit.
-It is a no-fault system, so the employee does not need to produce evidence showing that the negligence or wrongdoing of the employer caused the injury.
+The workers’ compensation system makes it easy for injured employees to receive medical care and return to work quickly without the need to file an expensive and lengthy lawsuit. it is a no-fault system, so the employee does not need to produce evidence showing that the negligence or wrongdoing of the employer caused the injury.

 They may also receive incapacity benefits, which provide compensation for wages lost when they were unable to work or could only work fewer hours or at a lower paying job.
 These benefits may be paid on a temporary basis for a total or partial disability, or on a more permanent basis for a disability that renders them permanently unable to perform any gainful employment.